padinadrian/n64_dualshock/README.md

 * Using bit-banging to read and write from the N64 using the N64's unique single-wire interface.

-* Reprogramming the Trinket to use a different bootloader which allows it to boot much faster.
+* Reprogramming the Trinket to use a modified bootloader which allows it to boot much faster.

 You can read more about the N64, SPI, and other topics by checking out the resources below.